ExperitestOfficial/Community-Best-Practices-and-Contributions/README.md

 [AI-Powered Self Healing Tests](https://github.com/ExperitestOfficial/CT-Self-Healing-Tests) - This repository provided examples into how tests with and without AI-Powered Self Healing affects the outcome.
 A step by step guide that can be used to get started quickly.

-[Using Groovy Scripting in Jenkins with Continuous Testing APIs](https://github.com/ExperitestOfficial/CT-Jenkins-Example-With-Pipeline-Scripting) - This repository goes over an example of how a Jenkins job may be leveraged in form of Pipeline with Groovy Scripting to leverage APIs from the Digital.ai Continuous Testing platform and get the test results back from the Automated Test executions.
+[Jenkins - Using Continuous Testing APIs with Groovy Scripting](https://github.com/ExperitestOfficial/CT-Jenkins-Example-With-Pipeline-Scripting) - This repository goes over an example of how a Jenkins job may be leveraged in form of Pipeline with Groovy Scripting to leverage APIs from the Digital.ai Continuous Testing platform and get the test results back from the Automated Test executions.

 ## Cross Browser Examples